sysdiglabs/terraform-azurerm-secure/modules/services/service-principal/README.md

 This module will deploy a Service Principal in Azure for a single subscription, or for an Azure Tenant.

-The following resources will be created:
+If instrumenting an Azure subscription, the following resources will be created:
 - A Service Principal in your tenant, associated with the application ID of the service client in the Sysdig tenant.
-- Role assignments with associated role permissions to grant Sysdig read only permissions to secure your Azure subscription, or Azure Tenant.
+- Role assignments with associated role permissions to grant Sysdig read only permissions to secure your Azure subscription.

+If instrumenting an Azure Tenant, the following resources will be created:
+- A Service Principal in your tenant, associated with the application ID of the service client in the Sysdig tenant.
+- Role assignments with associated role permissions for Azure subscription provided as management account/subscription.
-If instrumenting an Azure Tenant, the role assignments will be created at the Root Management Group level by default for the Tenant, or at each of the instrumented Management Groups within the Tenant if provided.
+- Role assignments with associated role permissions at the Root Management Group level by default for the Tenant, or at each of the instrumented Management Groups within the Tenant if provided.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->